Marvin Klassen : 604-767-3110

 Its our belief that the monetary value of a claim is only realized after recovery is either complete or at a significant plateau.
 Then, with sharing of knowledge between yourself, your healthcare professionals and your lawyer discussions can begin respecting an appropriate valuation of the claim.

 We offer free consultation for victims of motor vehicle accidents.

-wrongful death, the maximum allowed is 40% of the amount recovered.
+In a claim for personal injury the maximum contingency fee allowed is 40% of the amount recovered.